shivangp76/sioyek/docs/commands/goto_portal_list.md

+doc_body:
-Open a list of portals in the current
+Open a list of portals in the current document.